Euro zone inflation soars to new high, intensifying ECB dilemma

 High energy costs sap household purchasing power, eat into corporate margins and weigh on investment.
 They are also likely to impact the price of other goods and services, particularly food prices, as natural gas is the biggest cost in fertilizer production.

-Meanwhile financing conditions have already tightened, mainly due to falling share prices, particularly a 25% drop in the euro zone bank index .SX7P since mid-February.
+Meanwhile financing conditions have already tightened, mainly due to falling share prices, particularly a 25% drop in the euro zone bank index .SX7P since mid-February, although there has been no broad market turmoil.

 ECB board member Fabio Panetta, an outspoken policy dove, has already made the case for holding off on any further policy tightening.

-Inflation excluding food and energy prices accelerated to 2.9% in February from 2.4% the previous month and even narrower measure, which excludes alcohol and tobacco, rose to 2.7% from 2.3%.
+ECB Vice President Luis de Guindos, considered a centrist, acknowledged that the February inflation figure was a negative surprise but warned that war will dent growth.

-Hawks also argue that ordinary people are increasingly feeling the pain of high inflation, so it is also politically risky for the central bank not to act.
+"It is to be expected that the conflict through the macroeconomic channel and the channel of confidence and sentiment in the markets will end up having an impact from the point of view of higher inflation and lower economic growth", de Guindos said.

-Markets, which priced in 50 basis points of interest rate hikes this year just weeks ago, now only see around 15 basis points worth of increases.
-German 10-year yields, in positive territory in February, hit minus 0.41% on Wednesday as investors reprice the policy outlook.
+Markets, which priced in 50 basis points of interest rate hikes this year just weeks ago, now only see around 20 basis points worth of increases.

 The ECB will next meet on March 10 and the policy decision remains wide open and subject to developments in Ukraine.